panagiotisl/hate-speech-detection-using-user-attributes/README.md

 to classify tweets depending on user's data.

 #### Text classification
+To use text classification you should:
+1. go to `classification_config.py` and specify the required data.
+Specifically you can choose:
+   * embedding dimension of the vectors.
+   * test dataset size.
+   * epochs.
+   * validation dataset size.
-To use text classification you can simply run one of the files `cnn.py`, `lstm.py` and `sequential.py`, in order to use one of the equivalent neural networks to train the dataset and test it.
+2. simply run one of the files `cnn.py`, `lstm.py`,
+in order to use one of the equivalent neural networks to train the dataset and test it.

 #### User attributes classification